 This is a fun one.
-I like to remarket to visitors who’ve come from other sources.
+I like to remarket to visitors who’ve come from other places.

-For example, if I can see that someone came to my SaaS site from Facebook or Capterra, I can take a guess as to their intent.
-If they’ve come from Capterra, they’ve done some research looking at platforms and might have a higher intent to convert.
+For example, if I see that someone came to my SaaS site from Facebook or Capterra, I can guess their intent.
+If they’ve come from Capterra, they were researching platforms and might have a higher intent to convert.
 A visitor from Facebook, in contrast, might not be in the same research phase.

 Being constantly bombarded by the same display ad over and over again, that’s what.

-You don’t have to annoy your potential customers like this.
-In your remarketing campaign, navigate to Settings.
-Open Additional Settings and click on Frequency Capping.
+In your remarketing campaign, navigate to Settings > Additional Settings > Frequency Capping.

-The default setting lets Google show your ads as many times as they see fit.
-But you can set limits on the number of individual and group ad impressions, as well as how often the entire campaign appears per day, week, or month.
+The default setting lets Google go hog-wild, showing your ads a bleepingly stupid number of times.
+Set limits on the number of individual and group ad impressions, as well as how often the entire campaign appears per day, week, or month.

-This is pretty self-explanatory.
-You should be using images and copy that grab your audience’s attention.
-Avoid creative that is dark, hard to read, and doesn’t offer a clear explanation of what the ad is for.
+Self-explanatory.
+Use images and copy that grab attention.
+Avoid creative that is dark, hard to read, and doesn’t offer a clear explanation of what the ad is about.

 A great example is this image ad from Nest below.
-(I’ve been perusing their site, so I’m definitely in their remarketing lists.)
+(I’ve been perusing their site, so I’m definitely on their remarketing list.)

-This image is beautiful—great shot of the product, clear view of the brand, on point with their colors, and the CTA is bold and orange, which makes me want to click on it.
+This image is beautiful—great shot of the product, clear view of the brand, on point with their colors, and the CTA is bold and orange and highly clickable.

 If you’re not A/B testing your remarketing ads, it’s time to start.
 Simple as that.

-Here’s an example from a SaaS client that offered free trial signups and the option to book a demo.
+Here’s an example from a SaaS client who offered free trial signups and the option to book a demo.

-Because the audience intent is very similar for both offers, we decided to use the same creative assets and similar landing pages to test the offers themselves.
-From this test, we were able to determine that booking a demo had a better conversion rate than a free trial with this specific remarketing audience.
+Because the audience intent is similar for both offers, we used the same creative assets and similar landing pages to test the offers.
+From this test, we saw that booking a demo had a better conversion rate than the free trial offer with this specific remarketing audience.

 I’ll talk a bit more about testing and failing later on.

-When the same audience is exposed to the same ad repeatedly, it can become annoying to the viewer.
+When the same audience is exposed to the same ad repeatedly, it gets annoying.
 (I mentioned this earlier, but it’s worth… repeating.)
 This is especially dangerous because it increases the chances of your users ignoring them.

-This can happen more often in social platforms where the intent is much lower and ads are constantly flooding users’ news feeds.
-But as more and more ads intrude on your social feeds, it’s important to maintain a positive relationship with your audience.
+This happens more often on social platforms where the intent is much lower, and ads are constantly flooding users’ news feeds.
+As more and more ads intrude on your social feeds, it’s important to maintain a positive relationship with your audience.

 Before you start a remarketing campaign, create a “war chest” of ads.
 Make ads that speak about the benefits of your product, product features, client testimonials, etc.

-With this war chest, you can be prepared to switch out your creatives if your campaign performance starts to dip.
+With this war chest, be prepared to switch out your creatives if your campaign performance starts to dip.

-Some audiences will respond better to different types of ad formats.
-It’s as simple as that.
+Some audiences will respond better to different ad formats.
+They simply like some carousels better than collection ads, for example.

-In Facebook, there’s a number of ad formats to choose from.
+In Facebook, there are a number of ad formats you can choose.
 They include photos, videos, carousel ads, slideshow ads, collection ads, and Messenger ads.

 Below are some examples that have appeared on my own Facebook feed.
 Spoiler alert: I’m really interested in modern furniture, OCR, and over-priced kitchenware.

-There are a number of different formats to choose from in Google Ads too.
+There are several different formats to choose from in Google Ads too.
 For display remarketing specifically, you can use text ads, responsive ads, image ads, and video ads.